We welcome suggestions for research articles and guides to include.

 - UCLA Faculty Search Committee Resources.
 Comprehensive, with many templates to work from.

-- “6 Steps to hire a diverse faculty and staff,” EAB, May 2, 2019.
+- 6 Steps to hire a diverse faculty and staff.
+EAB, May 2, 2019.

-- Be consistent with hiring process.
+- Be consistent with hiring processes.

 - Get input on job ad, interview questions, and campus visit plan from diverse stakeholders to mitigate against bias and improve opportunities for diverse candidates to succeed.

 - Instilling equity and inclusion in departmental practices: Guiding faculty recruitment and retention” EAB 2017.
-Fairly comprehensive report on best practices.
-72pp (big font).
-Contact Emily Isaacs for the required login.

 - “The decisions, processes, and preferences that truly impact diversity and inclusion occur at the department level — chairs, program heads, and faculty leaders must identify and remedy sources of bias within traditional recruitment, hiring, onboarding, and promotion practices.”